 - Sitka dying was basically his brothers' fault, as Denahi insulted Kenai for losing the food, and Kenai responds by running off and getting attacked by Koda's mom.

-- Denahi also helps push Kenai into his aforementioned Nice Job Breaking It, Hero situation by denying his own part in causing Sitka's death and solely blames Kenai ("I don't blame the bear, Kenai!")
+- Denahi also helps push Kenai into his aforementioned Nice Job Breaking It, Hero! situation by denying his own part in causing Sitka's death and solely blaming Kenai ("I don't blame the bear, Kenai!").
 Denahi really regrets this once he thinks that Kenai is dead.

 - In the DVD Commentary, Rutt and Tuke comment that if Kenai had bothered to tie up the basket with the fish properly, it's possible that most of the movie would never have happened.

 - No Cartoon Fish: This movie has a musical number about how bears aren't the monsters they seem to be, which depicts them joyfully killing fish and playing with their corpses.
 And this was released the same year as Finding Nemo.
 This is averted later on in the credits, with a Carnivore Confusion chaser.

 - No Animals Were Harmed: Parodied and subverted in a post-credits scene with fish.

 - Not So Different: "Those monsters are really scary.
 Especially with those sticks."